brooklynrail/brooklynrail-platform/content/events/2021/01/rachel-eulena-williams-with-louis-block.md

 ---
 title: Rachel Eulena Williams with Louis Block
 summary: Artist Rachel Eulena Williams joins artist and writer Louis Block for a conversation.
-We'll conclude with a poetry reading.
+We'll conclude with a poetry reading from Evelyn Reilly.
 people:
   - person: rachel-eulena-williams
     event_bio: >-